netdata-be/loxone/weatherservice/README.md

-# Adding a weather service
+# Step 1: Adding a weather service

 You can add a weather service by opening the loxplan file with notepad And insert XML tags below after this line: